 Just because dudes don't typically subject their strands to extreme heat and styling tools, doesn't mean they're immune to dry hair.
-Excessive shampooing in hot water, alcohol-based styling products, and frequent sun exposure, for instance, are just a few factors that can lead to parched locks in men.
+Excessive shampooing in hot water, alcohol-based styling products, and frequent sun exposure, for instance, are just a few factors that might lead to parched locks in men.
 Often times, though, the fix can be as simple as switching up your shampoo routine or cooling it on a certain product or hot tool.
 So guys, if your hair has been feeling dry, don't fret because it's 100% fixable.
 Follow the tips below for rehydrated hair in no time.

 1. Shampoo less in cooler water.

 For most guys, shampooing daily shouldn't be an issue, but if your hair is dry or brittle—or both—you may want to try switching to an every other day schedule.
-Additionally, when you do shampoo, stick to lukewarm water only, as hot water can be too harsh and damaging for the hair.
+Additionally, when you do shampoo, stick to lukewarm water only, as hot water may be too harsh and damaging for the hair.
 This also helps prevent scrubbing away too much of your hair's natural oils, which are what makes your strands look shiny and moisturized.
 If you feel like your hair needs a daily wash, try rinsing with just water or an apple cider vinegar solution instead.

 2. Try a new shampoo or conditioner.